Effect of quantified irreducibility on the computability of subshift entropy: Introduction

 Topological entropy is a real parameter widely used in the study of dynamical systems as a conjugacy invariant and a measure of dynamical complexity.
 The problem of effectively computing topological entropy -- that is to say, given a description of a dynamical system and $\varepsilon > 0$, computing its topological entropy with a maximum error of $\varepsilon$ -- has been considered for many systems.
 These efforts, leading to positive as well as negative answers, have been documented by Milnor in 2002 \cite{Milnor}.

-For instance, the entropy is not computable in general for cellular automata \cite{Hurd}, Turing machines \cite{DelvenneBlondel}, iterated piecewise affine maps on the interval $[0,1]$ \cite{Koiran}, smooth mappings in dimension $\ge 2$ and smooth diffeomorphisms in dimension $\geq 3$ \cite{Misiu}\dots However, entropy is computable for positively expansive cellular automata \cite{Damico}, one-tape Turing machines \cite{Jeandel} and piecewise monotonic maps of the interval in some circumstances \cite{MilnorTresser}.
+For instance, entropy is not computable in general for cellular automata \cite{Hurd}, Turing machines \cite{DelvenneBlondel}, iterated piecewise affine maps on the interval $[0,1]$ \cite{Koiran}, smooth mappings in dimension $\ge 2$ and smooth diffeomorphisms in dimension $\geq 3$ \cite{Misiu}, etc. However, entropy is computable for positively expansive cellular automata \cite{Damico}, one-tape Turing machines \cite{Jeandel} and piecewise monotonic maps of the interval in some circumstances \cite{MilnorTresser}.
 More examples can be found in \cite{Milnor}.
-In many cases, these works characterized the class of real numbers that can appear as the entropy of a system in the studied class (see e.g. \cite{HochmanMeyerovitch, Hochman, Guillon}).
+In many cases, these works characterized the class of real numbers that can appear as entropy of a system in the studied class (see e.g. \cite{HochmanMeyerovitch, Hochman, Guillon}).

 The case of one dimensional subshifts of finite type (SFT) is well understood.
 Entropy is known to be computable through a simple method based on computing the largest eigenvalue of a graph associated with the subshift.
-Furthermore this method characterizes the numbers which are entropy of such a system by an algebraic condition : namely, they are exactly the non-negative rational multiples of logarithms of Perron numbers \cite{Lind}.
+Furthermore this method characterizes the numbers which are entropy of such a system by an algebraic condition: namely, they are exactly the non-negative rational multiples of logarithms of Perron numbers \cite{Lind}.

-The case of higher-dimensional SFT was solved much later in the seminal work of \cite{HochmanMeyerovitch}, where the authors proved that the entropy of a multidimensional SFT is not computable in general, and that numbers realizable as the entropy of a multidimensional SFT are characterized by a computability condition : all real numbers that are $\Pi_1$-computable (i.e. computable from above).
+The case of higher-dimensional SFT remained open for a long time, with many specific examples being studied and solved approximately or exactly using \emph{ad hoc} methods, especially by the statistical physics community; see \cite{Lieb, Engel, pavlov2} among many others.
+A negative answer came much later in the seminal work of \cite{HochmanMeyerovitch}, where the authors proved that entropy of a multidimensional SFT is not computable in general, and that numbers realizable as entropy of a multidimensional SFT are characterized by a computability condition: all real numbers that are $\Pi_1$-computable (i.e. upper-semi-computable).